 The process of creating mini books gives students the chance to use a lot of different skills at once: reading, writing, coloring, cutting with scissors, and presenting as they share their books with others.

 Mini books are an awesome way to focus students’ attention on the structure of a book.
-They become familiar with components like a cover and title page, and they see the general process of beginning, middle, and end in storytelling.
+They become familiar with components like a cover and title page, and they see the general process of the beginning, middle, and end in storytelling.

 As students work to create their own unique book, they express themselves in creative ways.
 Kids really get into personalizing their books and putting their own unique stamp on them!